killswitch-GUI/flask_appengine_redirector/lib/requests-2.3.0.dist-info/DESCRIPTION.rst

 0.7.5 (2011-11-04)
 ++++++++++++++++++

-* Response.content = None if there was an invalid response.
+* Response.content = None if there was an invalid repsonse.
 * Redirection auth handling.

 0.7.4 (2011-10-26)